icsaba/i-make-money/README.md

 # TradingBot Overview

+## About

+This project is an experimental project using Cursor and Claude.
+I am just promting and reviewing, but I let AI do whatever it wants.

+## Description

 The `TradingBot` class in `src/bots/TradingBot.ts` is the original AI-powered trading system in this application, operating in parallel to the newly-implemented SMC (Smart Money Concept) system.
 It combines traditional technical analysis with AI-driven decision making.

 ## Core functionality